kyen99/devweek-facekey-demo/README.md

 1. Create python server that opens a websocket and listens and responds to messages as described below.
 2. Update app/facekey.js with correct server ip and port

+## Web app

+The web app seems to run fine without a web server (i.e. just open the file in Chrome).
+If you have node installed you can run a simple web server by doing this:

+1. `npm install` or `yarn` (if you have it)
+2. `npm run start` or `yarn start`

 ## Websocket communications

 Here is the flow for the websocket communications: